matthewsides/Asteroids-Odyssey-/README.md

 ##### Aims

- Carry out (*superstantial) substantial research that garners discussion and opinions, including both qualitative and quantitative data.
+• Carry out (*superstantial) substantial research that garners discussion and opinions, including both qualitative and quantitative data.
+Pertaining to vulnerabilities in software development.

- Link two systems through a database (cloud), displaying real time changes on two separate screens.
+• Link two systems through a database (cloud), displaying real time changes on two separate screens.

- Incorporate two sets of controls, enabling both keyboard | mouse (in conjunction) and the Microsoft Xbox controller (with interchangeable controls).
+• Incorporate two sets of controls, enabling both keyboard | mouse (in conjunction) and the Microsoft Xbox controller (with interchangeable controls).

- Create a functional rendition of asteroids, that herald’s similar elements.
+• Create a functional rendition of asteroids, that herald’s similar elements.

 ##### Objectives

+• Primary Research

+• Secondary Research

+•

+•

 #### [1.5] Management Strategy